Best Food in Hong Kong

 When it comes to food, Hong Kong is an absolute monster

-We do a lot of food rankings (2014’s ‘best of’ is amazing, 2015’s is even better!).
+We do a lot of food rankings.
 Not every country gets their own food ranking article, but Hong Kong isn’t ‘every country’.

 Very few places in the world can offer such incredible world class food at such an affordable price.
 The food of HK is arguably the single biggest contributing factor to my adoration of this city.
 If you are traveling on a budget, this is some of the best food in Hong Kong.